 Let’s step back for a moment and consider once more the magnitude of the task at hand.
 Imagine, for instance, a retail store that sells hundreds of thousands of different products.
 The customers for this store are in the millions, and the company wants to create a system to recommend specific products to specific users.
 With millions and millions of user–product interactions, finding patterns is a truly daunting task … for humans.
 Other than determining general market segments (e.g. sex, age, location), it is difficult to determine what to offer and to whom.
 Furthermore, to do this, specific user information and a certain level of knowledge about each product must be available.

 To conclude, it is important to highlight that recommender systems can be (and indeed are) already used in a surprisingly broad array of fields beside the retail market and the books/movies environment.
-Basically, any type of organization trying to do, for example, any of the following would benefit from a recommender system: offer personalized assistance to its customers to make a product selection; know in which of its products particular individuals or market segments are more likely to be interested (e.g. to focus its marketing); draw data-driven relationships between customers (e.g. to infer non-obvious market segments) or products (e.g. to determine what products are more likely to be bought together).
+Basically, any type of organisation trying to do, for example, any of the following would benefit from a recommender system: offer personalised assistance to its customers to make a product selection; know in which of its products particular individuals or market segments are more likely to be interested (e.g. to focus its marketing); draw data-driven relationships between customers (e.g. to infer non-obvious market segments) or products (e.g. to determine what products are more likely to be bought together).

-Considering the scenario depicted above, it should be obvious that many organizations can benefit from recommender systems.
-From travel agencies recommending travel destinations or hosting locations to dating sites determining appropriate matches; from anyone interested in developing truly personalized marketing to those looking forward to offer the right option to their customers.
+Considering the scenario depicted above, it should be obvious that many organisations can benefit from recommender systems.
+From travel agencies recommending travel destinations or hosting locations to dating sites determining appropriate matches; from anyone interested in developing truly personalised marketing to those looking forward to offer the right option to their customers.
 If a business is not using a recommender system yet, the question is most likely not whether it can benefit from one, but why is it not using one already.